 In the beginning stages of cataracts, vision may be slightly improved using forms of visual correction.
 However, in the later stages, surgery may be required.
 Fortunately, surgery has proven to be extremely successful in the removal of cataracts.
 During cataract surgery, your physician will replace your natural lens with an IOL.

 There are several choices of intraocular lenses used in cataract surgery – a standard monofocal intraocular lens (IOL), a toric IOL, a multifocal (IOL) or an accommodating lens:

 A standard monofocal IOL is a fixed lens (it doesn't move) that is designed to deliver improved vision at one distance (usually far).
 The potential drawback is that after surgery, you may need to wear glasses for near and intermediate vision, even if you didn't wear glasses before surgery.

-An accommodating lens is designed to "flex" or "accommodate" using the eyes natural muscles to focus on subjects at various distances, delivering a fuller, more natural range of vision.
-Crystalens is the one and only FDA-approved accommodating lens available in the United States.
+An accommodating IOL is designed to "flex" or "accommodate" using the eyes natural muscles to focus on subjects at various distances, delivering a fuller, more natural range of vision.
+Crystalens AO Lens was the first FDA-approved accommodating lens available in the United States.
 Crystalens is an artificial lens implant that, unlike a standard IOL, can treat both a person's cataracts and presbyopia—loss of near and intermediate vision.
 You probably noticed in your forties that you started to lose some of your up-close vision and had to start wearing reading glasses.
 Crystalens not only treats your cataracts but provides a more natural range of vision.
 It does so by recreating accommodation similar to your eye's natural lens.
 The unique Crystalens is designed to allow you to enjoy most activities, including: reading a book, working on the computer, and driving a car.

 Photo courtesy of National Eye Institute, National Institutes of Health.